4 min read

 Situated at the gates to the Mediterranean and with Spain across the water, Tangier's geographic and geopolitical position has ensured that life in its streets is more liberal and more relaxed than elsewhere in Morocco.

 Unlike the rest of the country, booze here is not a demonic serum, a shameful, Haramic pastime for the degenerate and decrepit.
-It is celebrated, and the streets are awash with little bottle shops and dive bars where old men drink their Storms and Casablanca's contentedly under clouds of cigarette smoke, football matches, daytime soaps and neon lights.
+It is celebrated, and the streets are awash with little bottle shops and dive bars where old men drink their Storms and Casablanca's contentedly under clouds of cigarette smoke, football matches, daytime soaps, and neon lights.

-We arrived at Tangier station from Fez after spending four hours in a 'first-class' train booth with one of the most unpleasant creatures imaginable.
+We arrived at Tangier station from Fez after spending four hours in a "first-class" train booth with one of the most unpleasant creatures imaginable.
 He spent the entire journey picking either his decaying teeth or his yellow, overgrown toenails, using them to claw open the compartment door, and burping casually as he screamed into his burner phone.

 We couldn't get out of there quick enough.